ryanlelek/Raneto/example/content/tutorials/deploying-raneto-to-heroku.md

-/*
+---
 Title: Deploying Raneto to Heroku
 Sort: 1
-*/
+---

-[Heroku](https://www.heroku.com) is a cloud hosting platform which allows you to host your code.
+[Heroku](https://www.heroku.com) is a cloud hosting platform which allows you to host your websites.
 In this tutorial we are going to use Heroku to host our Raneto Knowledgebase on the [free 1 dyno plan](https://www.heroku.com/pricing).

 ## Prerequisites